Menu Close

 Dimensions of Inquiry: Assessment

-Galileo Educational Network November 17, 2016 Focus On Inquiry Research Series and Dimensions of Inquiry
+Galileo Educational Network November 17, 2016 Dimensions of Inquiry and Focus On Inquiry Research Series

 One of the most powerful influences on student learning is quality formative assessment.
 This means students are provided with timely, specific feedback and feed forward while learning takes place, supporting the students learning, helping teachers identify learning gaps and informing the next steps for both students and teachers.